 Dog Bite Lawyer in Baltimore, MD

 The city of Baltimore has a strict liability law when it comes to dog bites and other dog-attack related injuries.
-In a case where the attacking dog was at large when the incident took place, or when the dog owner fails to prove that he or she neither knew or should have known that the dog was vicious or dangerous, the city will allow victims to file claims on legal principles such as negligence.
+In a case where the attacking dog was at large when the incident took place, or when the dog owner fails to prove that he or she neither knew or should have known that the dog was vicious or dangerous, the city will allow victims to file claims on legal principles such as negligence with the help of a dog bite lawyer.
 However, the state, as a whole, adheres to the ancient and somewhat harsh doctrine of contributory negligence when dealing with dog bites in Baltimore.
 This does not allow for a victim of a dog bite to recover if his or her own actions contributed even one percent to the cause of the incident.
 An experienced dog bite lawyer can help you review the relevant laws and how they may apply to your case.

 Overview of the Laws Regarding Dog Bites in Baltimore